 It's a live snake that is being wrestled, but it doesn't seem to be putting up much of a fight.
 You can see somebody poke it with a stick in one shot and you can see that its mouth is tied up with what look like brown leather straps.
-I'm not sure what species the snake is - either a python or an unusually-patterned boa constrictor.
+It appears to be a python, but I'm not sure what species.

-You can watch the terrifying battle with the giant snake on Youtube.
-If you dare!
+Don't watch the movie, you can just watch the absurd battle with the giant snake on Youtube.